top of page

 Light: Shade intolerant

-Site Conditions: Grows on a veriety of soils, best in well-drained acidic, sandy or silty loam
+Site Conditions: Grows on a variety of soils, best in well-drained acidic, sandy or silty loam

-Notes: White bark on outer surface of trunk spearating into thin, papery layers; snowshoe hair and deer browse; food for birds and small mammals
+Notes: White bark on outer surface of trunk separating into thin, papery layers; snowshoe hair and deer browse; food for birds and small mammals

 Persimmon